kishankulal987/day-20-Booth-s-Multiplier-/README.md

 ## Overview

 In this project, I implemented a Booth’s multiplier in Verilog using a combination of data path and control path modules.
 My goal was to create a circuit that multiplies two 5-bit numbers using Booth’s algorithm, which reduces the number of partial products by examining pairs of multiplier bits.
-For example, with inputs dinA=10110 (22) and dinQ=01101 (13), the multiplier computes the product (286 in binary).
+For example, with inputs dinA=10110 (-10) and dinQ=01101 (13), the multiplier computes the product .
 I designed the data path with shift registers, an adder/subtractor, a counter, and a flip-flop, controlled by a finite state machine in the control path.
 I wrote a testbench to verify the functionality with specific inputs and confirmed the design works as expected through simulation.

 ## datapath